 The course web page is maintained through D2L.
-All work for this class MUST be submitted electronically to a D2L assignment folder.
-The D2L tool will automatically check your work for plagiarism.
-Because of this plagiarism check, the vast majority of you who do your own work and cite your sources of information properly will not have to compete with students who commit plagiarism.
-To ensure fairness to all students, late work will generally not be accepted after the due date/time except under extraordinary circumstances or with prior approval.
+All work for this class MUST be submitted electronically to designated D2L assignment folders.
+The D2L tool will automatically check your writing against on-line sources.
+Because of this check, the vast majority of you who do your own work and cite your sources of information properly will not have to compete with students who commit plagiarism.
+To ensure fairness to all students, late work will generally not be accepted after the due date/time and designated grace period except under extraordinary circumstances or with prior approval.
 If you miss a deadline by just a few minutes, email the work to the instructor immediately and explain the situation.
-If you anticipate a problem meeting a deadline (job interview, sick with Covid, etc) email the instructor to work out a solution.
+If you anticipate a problem meeting a deadline (job interview, travel for athletics, sick with Covid, etc) email the instructor to work out a solution prior to the deadline.